-Students entering the PhD program with a Master's degree from RIT may be permitted to transfer up to 24 credit hours (18 credits hours for dual degree BS/MS students) of graduate engineering coursework toward the minimum 36 hours of coursework required for the degree, subject to the approval of the program director, granted on a case-by-case basis.
+Students entering the PhD program with a Master's degree from RIT may be permitted to transfer all permitted degree-seeking graduate coursework toward the minimum 36 hours of coursework required for the degree.
 Capstone course credits cannot be transferred.
 Double-counted courses taken as part of a BS/MS RIT program cannot be transferred.

 The transfer of credits from graduate programs at schools other than RIT is based on the approval of the program director.
 Requests are made through the Ph.D. program office.
 Upon approval of credit transfer, the Program of Study plan serves as an agreement between the student and the Electrical and Computer Engineering Ph.D. program to permit the student to use classes from another school toward the Ph.D. requirements, up to a maximum of 13 credits.
+Students entering the PhD program that have previously completed non-degree seeking graduate-level courses at RIT may be permitted to transfer up to 13 credit hours.
+A student may be permitted to transfer credits from a combination of a non-RIT Master's degree and non-degree seeking RIT graduate-level courses for up to 13 credits hours combined.

 - → Students who have completed graduate degree coursework from another university and wish to transfer credit must request credit transfer for each eligible class.
 Approval is given by the program director.
-This should be completed prior to the candidacy exam. - → Pass/fail courses may not be counted toward course credit hour requirements. - → Courses which have been approved to count towards the PhD Program will appear in the student information system under the degree audit section.
+This should be completed prior to the candidacy exam. - → Pass/fail courses may not be counted toward course credit hour requirements. - → All credit transfer is subject to the approval of the program director and granted on a courseby-course basis. - → Courses which have been approved to count towards the PhD Program will appear in the student information system under the degree audit section.